Xiaolong Jiang, Ph.D.

 Assistant Professor, Department of Neuroscience, Baylor College of Medicine and Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital

-Each brain region contains distinct neuronal cell types with characteristic morphological, electrophysiological and neurochemical properties, and these different kinds of neurons are wired in a stereotypical manner into functional circuits.
+Each brain region contains distinct neuronal cell types with characteristic morphological, electrophysiological and transcriptomic properties, and these different types of neurons are wired in a specific manner to form a functional microcircuit.
 A mechanistic understanding of the workings of the normal and pathological brain requires identifying all of the constituent cell types, mapping their interconnections and determining their functions.

-The Jiang Laboratory focuses on two fundamental questions regarding cortical microcircuits: (1) how many cell types exist in a cortical microcircuit and (2) how do they connect to each other to form a normal, functional circuit and (2) how stereotypical wiring principles among distinct cell types are impacted by distinct neuropsychiatric conditions.
-To this end, we developed and employ a multi-disciplinary approach that includes multi-cell patching (up to 12 simultaneous patching) in brain slices, detailed morphological recovery, single-cell RNA sequencing of patched cells (patch-seq), optogenetic techniques, machine learning, and sophisticated mouse genetic models.
-Using this integrated approach, we perform large-scale, unbiased profiling of the neurons in the adult cortical microcircuit at each and every level, including their electrophysiological properties, morphology, transcriptome and connections, in order to decipher the comprehensive blueprint of the cortical microcircuit.
+The Jiang Laboratory focuses on two related questions regarding cortical microcircuit: (1) how different cortical cell types connect each other to form a normal, functional circuit and (2) how stereotypical wiring principles among distinct cell types are impacted by distinct neuropsychiatric conditions.
+To this end, we developed and employ a multi-disciplinary approach that includes multi-cell patching (up to 12 simultaneous patching) in brain slices, detailed morphological recovery, single-cell RNA sequencing of patched cells (Patch-seq), optogenetic techniques, machine learning, and sophisticated mouse genetic models.
+Using this integrated approach, we perform large-scale, unbiased profiling of the individual neurons in cortical microcircuit at each and every level, including their electrophysiological properties, morphology, transcriptome and connections, in order to decipher the comprehensive blueprint of the cortical microcircuit.
 We also use in vivo whole cell recordings, two-photon Ca2+ imaging and behavioral assays to explore cell-type specific roles in the information processing of intact brains.
-Our ultimate goal is to build a complete picture of the wiring diagram of cortical microcircuits by revealing their essential building blocks and the specific functional role each constituent performs.
+Our ultimate goal is to reverse-engineer cortical microcircuit by revealing its essential building blocks and the specific functional role each constituent performs.

-Once we decipher the canonical circuit blueprint in normal heathy brain, we further use this knowledge as a template to reveal aberrant connections between specific cell types (connectopathies) underlie a wide variety of neuropsychiatric disorders, including epilepsy, autism-spectrum disorders and schizophrenia.
-Extensive research in the past has identified a wide variety of etiologies for neuropsychiatric disorders.
-However, at the meso-scale level, how each etiology changes the wiring diagram of cortical microcircuits remains largely unknown.
-In addition, within each disorder, there are distinct etiologies that generally share a common symptomatology and EEG signature, raising the possibility that different etiologies induce the same wiring deficits in the brain that mediate behavioral symptoms.
-Therefore, it is important to examine if a stereotypical wiring deficit underlies these brain disorders.
-To explore shared circuit wiring deficits between different epilepsy models, we are currently studying the microcircuits of “stargazer” and “tottering” mice, two mouse models of absence epilepsy that result from two distinct single-gene mutations but have the same epileptic phenotype.
+Once we decipher the canonical circuit blueprint in normal heathy brain, we further use this knowledge as a template to reveal aberrant connections between specific cell types (connectopathies) underlying distinct neuropsychiatric disorders, including epilepsy, autism-spectrum disorders and schizophrenia.
+Extensive research has done to probe these disorders at genetic/molecular, macro-scale, and behavior level.
+However, at the meso-scale level, how each neuropsychiatric condition impacts the circuit blueprint remains largely unknown.
+In addition, within each disorder, there are distinct etiologies that share a similar symptomatology and EEG signature, raising the possibility that different etiologies induce the same circuit wiring deficits that result in the same phenotypes.
+To explore if there is a stereotypical circuit wiring deficit underlying absence epilepsy despite disparate molecular lesions, we use two mouse models of absence epilepsy, stargazer and tottering, which harbor distinct monogenic mutations but have the same epileptic phenotype.
 We perform an unbiased, large-scale microcircuit analysis on both models at the level of cell types and connections to reveal detailed circuit blueprint change as a function of genotype.
-Similarly, we are using different mouse models of ASD, including (Angelman syndrome and Rett syndrome) to examine if there are stereotypical wiring abnormalities across different ASDs.
-Identifying the stereotypical circuit dysfunction for a specific type of neuropsychiatric diseases paves the way for common circuit-based cell-type specific interventions for these diseases.
+Similarly, we are using different mouse models of ASD, including Angelman syndrome and Rett syndrome, to examine if there are stereotypical wiring abnormalities across different ASDs.
+Identifying the stereotypical circuit deficits for a specific type of neuropsychiatric diseases paves the way for more universal, circuit-based cell-type specific interventions for these diseases.

 1. Xiaolong Jiang, Guangfu Wang, Jisoo Lee, Ruth Stornetta, Julius Zhu.
 The organization of two new interneuronal circuits.
 Nature Neuroscience.
 2013 Feb;16(2):210-8.